-In this directory, the bbr folder contains the UEFU Self-Certification Test and the bsa folder has a UEFI shell application for BSA and SBSA compliance.
+In this directory, the bbr folder contains the UEFI Self-Certification Test and the bsa folder has a UEFI shell application for BSA and SBSA compliance.
 For more information, see bsa-acs and sbsa-acs.

-To run the bsa and sbsa test, go to the folder and start the application using the following command:
+To run the bsa and sbsa tests, go to the folder and start the application using the following command:

 '''

-FS0:\efi\boot\bsa\> bsa.efi
+FS0:\acs_tests\bsa\> bsa.efi

 '''